<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Typically, people who choose a painted fence pick a more traditional style (think of the ubiquitous white picket fence).
 Alternatively, you can pick a color that matches the color scheme of your home and garden.

-According to Home Advisor, most wood pool fences will cost between $8 and $100 per linear foot, depending on the type.
+According to Home Advisor, a wood pool fence cost will most likely be between $3 to $30 per linear foot, depending on the type.
 These fences will require some upkeep to maintain cleanliness and vibrancy.

 Painted wood pool fence